Part Time Poker: Introduction

 Part Time Poker: Conclusion

 I’ve stated before poker isn’t dead and plenty of money to be made for the right players.
 It’s not an easy way to make money anymore.
 But, if you’re someone that enjoys poker and dedicated, part time poker playing could be for you.
 Earning another income stream can help you and your family have extra holidays, pay for cars or even buy property.
 It can be a fantastic benefit to loads of players around the world.
-Best of all, can be done without pressure.
+Best of all, it can be done without pressure.

 - Using spreadsheets for poker